Contact SLAM: An Active Tactile Exploration Policy Based on Physical Reasoning Utilized in Robotic Fine Blind Manipulation Tasks: Methods

 \textbf{Step 3, Exploration through motion:} The grasped object moved in the selected direction until a change in the tactile signal is detected.

-\textbf{Step 4, Contact pair selection and updation of particles:} After detecting a tactile signal change, according to the method described in Section\ref{tactile_perception}, we can estimate the direction of the force acting on the grasped object.
+\textbf{Step 4, Contact pair selection and updation of particles:} After detecting a tactile signal change, we can estimate the direction of the force acting on the grasped object.
 From the perspective of object dynamics, the force direction and the outward normal vector of the object’s contour satisfy the following relationship: $F_G^t \cap n_i >0, F_G^t \cap n_j <0$.
 Thus, the contact pairs can be represented as: $(i,j)=\{n_i=-n_j\}$, and the distribution of particels is updated as follows: $P_t=P_{t-1} \cap (B(S_{e_i}) \cup B(S_{l_j}))$.

 \textbf{Step 5, Particles' weights updation:} After selecting the candidate contact pairs, we then backtrack the contact events during the motion trajectory.
 Specifically, based on the traveled distance $Distance$ and the number of motion steps $T$, we infer the potential contact states at intermediate time steps.
 If at any of these time steps, the inferred contact state is inconsistent with the observed tactile signal, the weight of the corresponding particle is reduced.
 This process is repeated until the weights of all particles are updated.
 The weight $w_i^t$ is updated as follows: